 Remove from hot oil using a skimmer or spider mesh to drain off oil and place on the prepared sheet rack.

-Before placing a new batch of doughnuts in the oil, make sure the oil has gone back up to 350 degrees Fahrenheit, remembering that the temperature will drop once you place the cold doughnuts into the oil.
+Before placing a new batch of doughnuts in the oil, make sure the oil has gone back up to 350° Fahrenheit, remembering that the temperature will drop once you place the cold doughnuts into the oil.

-The doughnuts are of course best the same day you make them, but these can stay in an airtight container for about a week.
+The doughnuts are, of course, best the same day you make them, but will keep in an airtight container for about a week.

 Ingredients